Breast Augmentation in Orlando, Florida

 Often, the selection is a matter of the patient’s personal preference and taste.
 There may be several implants that could potentially look good for a particular patient – they can pick the one they like the best.

 We spend a lot of time with our patients, having them “try on” implant sizers.
 We find this is a helpful method to figure out the optimal implant for each person, and explains the effects that different sizes and implant profiles will have.
 Additionally, the Volume Sizing System shaped sizers by Mentor also help to predict what the post-op shape of the breasts will look like.

-While it depends on the patient, average implant sizes commonly run in the 350-450 cc range.
+While it depends on the patient, average implant sizes commonly run in the 325-425 cc range, which gives a proportional look for the average-frame patient.
 The smallest implants we typically use are in the 180-250 cc range, while the largest have been in excess of 1 liter.